This is the multi-page printable view of this section. Click here to print.

 2. On the Service Home page, click the Log > Log Group menu.
 You will be taken to the Log Group List page.

-3. On the Log Group List page, select the checkbox of the log group to delete and click the Delete button.
-A popup window will open announcing the log group deletion.
+3. On the Log Group List page, select the checkbox of the log group you want to delete, then click the Delete button.
+A popup notifying the log group deletion will appear.

-• You can delete multiple log groups at the same time.
+• You can delete multiple log groups simultaneously.

-• You can also delete individually by clicking the Delete button at the right end of each log group or by clicking the Delete Log Group button on the corresponding Log Group Detail page.
+• You can delete individually by clicking the Delete button at the far right of each log group, or by clicking the Delete Log Group button on the Log Group Details page.

 4. Click the Confirm button.
-The log group is deleted.
+The log group will be deleted.

-In ServiceWatch, you can view and handle events generated from Samsung Cloud Platform services.
+You can view and handle events generated by the Samsung Cloud Platform service in ServiceWatch.

 You can create an event rule to receive notifications when an event occurs.
-Follow these steps to create an event rule.
+To create an event rule, follow these steps.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.